purusharthcodeshere/Movies/README.md

 ## Description

-Movies is a dynamic and engaging movie review site where users can browse through a carousel of movies, watch trailers, and post their reviews.
+🎬 **Movies** is a dynamic and engaging movie review site where users can browse through a carousel of movies, watch trailers, and post their reviews.
 It showcases IMDb ratings, movie stills, and various genres, providing a comprehensive movie-watching and reviewing experience.

 ## Features